mariahcoleno/french-language-learning-platform/dev/README.md

 - Web interface for easy interaction.
 - Audio support for transcribing WAV files.
 - Explainability via an error table in the UI, showing errors, suggested corrections, and explanations.
+- Recruiter mode to demonstrate AI-driven grammar and accent correction for evaluation purposes.

 ### Files
 - `src/analyze.py`: Processes audio or text input using Whisper for transcription and language_tool_python for grammar checks, generating personalized audio feedback with gTTS.